arsalm/Medical-Data-Manipulataion/README.md

 # Medical-Data-Manipulataion
-This is an example of how to import and restructure a table.
+This is an example of how to import and restructure a database.